-(a) GRANT.
-The Committee may grant Options, including Options intended to be Incentive Stock Options, to Key Employees of the Company.
+(a) Grant.
+The Committee may grant Options, including, in the case of grants to Key Employees, Options intended to be Incentive Stock Options, to Key Employees and Consultants of the Company.
 Each Option shall be evidenced by a Class A Option agreement ("Class A Option Agreement") or Class B Option agreement ("Class B Option Agreement"), as applicable, in substantially the form attached hereto as Exhibit 1 and Exhibit 2, respectively.